 Guerrilla has a reputation as one of Europe's leading game developers, and is based in the very heart of Amsterdam, in a brand new studio close to Rembrandt Square.
 Founded in 2000 as the result of a merger between three smaller studios, Guerrilla now employs more than 160 developers from all over the world.

-After the successful release of the original Killzone™, Guerrilla was acquired by Sony Computer Entertainment in 2005.
+After the successful release of the original Killzone™, Guerrilla was acquired by Sony Interactive Entertainment in 2005.
 It went on to create the critically acclaimed handheld spin-off, Killzone™: Liberation, as well as the award-winning sequel, Killzone® 2.
 The studio released Killzone®3 to eager audiences in early 2011, and is currently in the process of developing a second IP.